You Don't Need to Agree.

 Our culture moves so quickly.
 We jump from task to task, idea to idea.
 We’ve got more to do with less time.
 The effort to become an individual—to create personal boundaries, meaning, and worth (which is no easy task!)—can come at the expense of a relationship.
 Often, our energy exchange with one another becomes transactional, naturally interacting with others by what we can get out of them to meet our own purpose.

-As people are waking up more to how they feel, they also notice that in this newer energy exchange, and often true, authentic connection feels lacking; genuine connection is efficiency’s casualty.
-And when a person feels emotionally disconnected with another (i.e. a spouse or a parent to a child, etc.), they often use a “redirect” to communicate:
+As people are waking up more to how they feel, they also notice that in this newer, transcational energy exchange, true, authentic connection may feel lacking.
+Efficiency is killing intimacy.
+So what happens when a person feels emotionally disconnected (i.e. a spouse or a parent to a child, etc.)?
+They often communicate with a “redirect:”

 “You’re not hearing what I’m saying”